Camille Claudel: The Mature Age and other works

-One of Claudel's figures, The Implorer, was produced as an edition of its own and has been interpreted not as purely autobiographical but as an even more powerful representation of change and purpose in the human condition.
+One of Claudel's figures, The Implorer, was produced as an edition of its own.
+It has been interpreted not as purely autobiographical but as an even more powerful representation of change and purpose in the human condition.
 Modelled for in 1898 and cast in 1905, Claudel didn't actually cast her own bronze for this work, but instead The Implorer was cast in Paris by Eugene Blot.

 Claudel's masterful study of a young girl, La Petite Châtelaine, was completed in marble in 1895.
 Successive versions of La Petite Châtelaine demonstrate Claudel's talent for carving in marble, a skill Rodin himself did not have.
-La Petite Châtelaine stands alone as a portrayal of young girlhood in 19th-century sculpture; "there is no trace here of the pubescent figure with noticeable nipples or of the decorative, soft-cheeked cherub," Peterson observes.
+La Petite Châtelaine stands alone in 19th-century sculpture as a portrayal of young girlhood; "there is no trace here of the pubescent figure with noticeable nipples or of the decorative, soft-cheeked cherub," Peterson observes.

 In 1902 Claudel completed a large sculpture of Perseus and the Gorgon.
 Beginning in 1903, she exhibited her works at the Salon des Artistes français or at the Salon d'Automne.

 Sakuntala, 1888, is described by Angelo Caranfa as expressing Claudel's desire to reach the sacred, the fruit of the lifelong search of her artistic identity, free from Rodin's constraints.
 Caranfa suggests that Claudel's impressions of Rodin's deceptions and exploitation of her, as someone who could not become obedient as he wanted her to be and who was expected to conform to society's expectation of what women should be, were not false.
 Thus Sakuntala could be called a clear expression of her solitary existence and her inner search, her journey within.

 In The Chatterboxes, Claudel depicted subject matter that was exceedingly rare in European sculpture at that time: "platonic female intimacy, not as an excuse to display a breast or a hip for the onlooker, but as women actually experience it."
 The sculpture shows a group of three women listening to a story told by a fourth companion.
-Tellingly, in an 1893 letter to her brother Paul, Claudel emphasized that The Chatterboxes was "no longer anything like Rodin."
+Tellingly, in an 1893 letter to her brother Paul, Claudel emphasised that The Chatterboxes was "no longer anything like Rodin."